 “Jerseys eat less, they take up less space, and their milk is more profitable.”
 Why?
 Holsteins may produce more milk, he explains, but that milk is 3.4% butter fat, with less protein than Jerseys’ milk with 4.9% butter fat.
 More butter fat means a better milk price for farmers.

 Farm management is certainly a family affair.
 Cynthia grew up at Bailey Farm in East Greenwich and was involved in 4-H. Scooter was a member and former state president of the Future Farmers of America (FFA) Association.
-The LaPrise children are also active in the farming community: Elizabeth, 25, is a former FFA state president, but works as a nurse at a local hospital.
-Matthew, 23, works in the wood and logging industry and helps manage Scooter’s log trucking company (which he says helps make ends meet) while Alexandra, 21, works for the Rhody Fresh Dairy Farms Cooperative and coaches the state’s 4-H dairy judging team.
-17-year-old Maggie is the evening milker, and plans to attend the University of Connecticut to major in agricultural education.
+The LaPrise children are also active in the farming community: Elizabeth, is a former FFA state president, but works as a nurse at a local hospital.
+Matthew, works in the wood and logging industry and helps manage Scooter’s log trucking company (which he says helps make ends meet) while Alexandra, works for the Rhody Fresh Dairy Farms Cooperative and coaches the state’s 4-H dairy judging team.
+Maggie heads up evening chores and attends the University of Rhode Island, where she majors in animal sciences with a minor in business.

 As for Cynthia and Scooter, you might find them busy off the farm as well.
 Cynthia works as a nurse at a local hospital, and Scooter runs Kendall Logging and Trucking, to augment income from the farm.
 Still, he’d rather being dairying, he says.
 “You could say I like cows better than people,” he says with a laugh.